MAGIC-SCAN/User_Studies/public/super-resolution-study/assets/welcome.md

 Thank you for participating in this pre-pilot version of our study to evaluate the effectiveness of super-resolution technology in cancer pathology image analysis.
 The purpose of the pre-pilot study is to gather feedback about the questions asked and the study design overall.
 This research aims to assess whether super-resolution imaging techniques improve the ability to detect and analyze cancer cells compared to traditional imaging methods.

 **Note**: The study browser is enabled in this version, so, you can navigate and explore.
 If you can not complete the study, still feel free to navigate to the **feedback** page and post your feedback!
+This study is meant for the pathologists primarily.
+You may see some pages and questions that are specifically set for pre-pilot only.

 ### Instructions